 Every decision you make will produce a multiple of responses.

-This is especially true if you are looking for appreciation.
-Of course, we all want to be appreciated, but great leaders are not as concerned about what other people think as they are about doing the right thing.
+But this one is especially true if you are looking for appreciation.
+Of course, we all want to be appreciated, but genuine leaders are not as concerned about what other people think as they are about doing the right thing.
 And, because of this, they aren’t necessarily seeking personal recognition or applause.
 These leaders are methodical in their pursuit of progress, but not usually aware of how much good they actually are doing.

 You can never adequately predict how people will respond.

 There is always a level of risk with every decision you make.
 If you wait for perfect conditions you will seldom do anything.
 You should ask good questions, get plenty of input, and certainly pray for wisdom.
-Sometimes, however, you simply have to pull the trigger and get started.
+Sometimes, however, you simply have to pull the trigger on your gut instinct and get started.

-And, sometimes, looking back, these will be your best days.
+And, then sometimes, looking back, these days will be your best days.
 It might be because you spent all day investing in others – while other “work” goes undone.
-But, remember, if you are leading you are in a people business.
+But remember, if you are leading you are in a people business.
 People will always be your best efforts.

-And, you will make lots of them.
-But, you will learn from them even more than the things you do right.
+The reality is you will usually learn from mistakes made even more than the things you do right.
 The best leaders I know do not hide the mistakes they make.
 They use them as life lessons and help others grow through them.

 I guarantee these to be true.
 Emphatically.